wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 44 Even the old and weak men became victims of thy barbarity ; thy servants stripped the aged Hope, and buffeted him ; with the points of their swords did they torment him.

-45 Do the groans of the murdered Kirby creep into thine ears? go thou and repent of thine evil ; and do so no more : the Lord God of hosts shall be thy judge.
+45 Do the groans of the murdered Kirby creep into thine ears ? go thou and repent of thine evil ; and do so no more : the Lord God of hosts shall be thy judge.

 [121]

 46 The people of Columbia shall forgive thy crimes against them ; but the remembrance thereof shall live coeval with time ; neither shall they forget the name of Cockburn.

-47 Even the sect of the tories despised him; the evils which he wrought caused many of them to turn aside and walk in the footsteps of the great Sanhedrim.
+47 Even the sect of the tories despised him ; the evils which he wrought caused many of them to turn aside and walk in the footsteps of the great Sanhedrim.

-48 And thou, black Revenge! dreadful fiend ! sleep within the precincts of Hampton : a strong seal is put upon thy sepulchre; the sons of Columbia shall not disturb thee.
+48 And thou, black Revenge ! dreadful fiend ! sleep within the precincts of Hampton : a strong seal is put upon thy sepulchre ; the sons of Columbia shall not disturb thee.

 49 When they pass by this ill-fated town, they shall step aside and weep ; neither shall they enter the streets thereof, lest they awaken thee.

 50 And woe unto the royal potentate, or the princely ruler, that shall presume to break the seal, or rouse thee from thy slumbers !

-51 Thy waking will be as the waking of the hungry tiger, when he riseth up to refresh himself; retribution shall be obtained ; and the heathen shall tremble.
+51 Thy waking will be as the waking of the hungry tiger, when he riseth up to refresh himself ; retribution shall be obtained ; and the heathen shall tremble.

 [122]